Anti-Mormonism: Early publications

-Much of this anti-Mormon sentiment was expressed in publications during the early part of LDS Church history.
+Much of the anti-Mormon sentiment during that period was expressed in non-Mormon publications, which appeared very early in LDS Church history.
 In his 2005 biography of Joseph Smith, Richard Lyman Bushman cites four 1838 pamphlets as anti-Mormon: Mormonism Exposed by Sunderland, Mormonism Exposed by Bacheler, Antidote to Mormonism by M'Chesney, and Exposure of Mormonism by Livesey.

-The first was the work of Origen Bacheler, who had no direct contact with the body of Mormons, and contained the contents of a debate between the author and Parley Pratt, with Pratt's side omitted.
-Bushman describes the author's rhetoric as indistinguishable from that uttered by "scores of other polemicists of his time," providing a glimpse into the kind of material considered anti-Mormon.
-The pamphlet described Joseph Smith as a "blockhead", a "juggling, money-digging, fortune-telling impostor" and, along with the Book of Mormon witnesses, as "perhaps the most infamous liars and impostors that ever breathed. ...
-By their deception and lies, they swindle them out of their property, disturb social order and the public peace, excite a spirit of ferocity and murder, and lead multitudes astray on the subject in which, of all others, they have the deepest interest."
-He voiced outrage at "the miscreants who are battening on the ignorance and credulity of those upon whom they can successfully play off this imposture."
-He described the Book of Mormon as, "the most gross, the most ridiculous, the most imbecile, the most contemptible concern, that was ever attempted to be palmed off upon society as a revelation."
+The first was authored by Origen Bacheler, who had no direct contact with any Latter-day Saints.
+It included a debate between him and Parley P. Pratt, though Pratt's side was omitted.
+Bushman notes that the author's rhetoric was similar to that of many other polemicists of his era, offering insight into the type of material viewed as anti-Mormon.
+The pamphlet described Joseph Smith as a "blockhead," a "juggling, money-digging, fortune-telling impostor," and, along with the Eight Witnesses to the Book of Mormon, as "perhaps the most infamous liars and impostors that ever breathed. ...
+By their deception and lies, they swindle them out of their property, disturb social order and the public peace, excite a spirit of ferocity and murder, and lead multitudes astray on the subject in which they have the deepest interest."
+He expressed outrage at "the miscreants who are battening on the ignorance and credulity of those upon whom they can successfully play off this imposture."
+He called the Book of Mormon "the most gross, the most ridiculous, the most imbecile, the most contemptible concern, that was ever attempted to be palmed off upon society as a revelation."
 He believed the religion "can be viewed in no other light than that of monstrous public nuisances, that ought forthwith to be abated" and that the Mormons were "the most vile, the most impudent, the most impious, knot of charlatans and cheat with which any community was ever disgraced and cursed."
 Antidote to Mormonism describes Mormons as "miserable enemies of both God and man—engines of death and hell."
-He described combat with them as being "desperate, the battle is one of extermination."
-Bushman describes the characteristics of these anti-Mormon materials as sensationalizing actuality:
+M'Chesney described combat with them as being "desperate, the battle is one of extermination."
+Bushman described the characteristics of these anti-Mormonism materials as sensationalizing actuality:

 British author Arthur Conan Doyle's A Study in Scarlet (1887), the novel in which the famous fictional detective Sherlock Holmes made his first appearance, includes a very negative depiction of the early Mormon community in Utah after its migration westwards and the foundation of Salt Lake City.
-Mormons are presented as violent, rigidly intolerant and corrupt, systematically terrorizing both members of the church and non-Mormon neighbors as well as forcing polygamous marriage on Mormon girls against their will.
+Mormons are presented as violent, rigidly intolerant, and corrupt, systematically terrorizing both members of the LDS Church and non-Mormon neighbors as well as forcing polygamous marriage on Mormon girls against their will.

 Later in his career, Conan Doyle apologized to the Mormons for his depiction of their religion.
-During a 1923 tour of the United States, Doyle was invited to speak at the LDS Church's Salt Lake Tabernacle; while some individual Mormons remained deeply upset over the negative depiction, in general the Mormons present received him warmly.
+During a 1923 tour of the United States, Doyle was invited to speak at the LDS Church's Salt Lake Tabernacle; while some individual Mormons remained deeply upset over the negative depiction, in general, the Mormons present received him warmly.